-The proposed SEAGO budget for Fiscal Year 2021 will be distributed to you via email before the meeting.
+Attached is the proposed SEAGO budget for Fiscal Year 2021.
 The assumptions used in developing the FY 2021 budget are as follows:

 - SEAGO member assessments remain unchanged from FY 2020. - Congress will continue funding current programs, including EDA and CDBG, at or above current levels. - A \$100,000 contingency line item from the fund balance has been included in this year's budget for unanticipated expenses or events that may come up in FY 2021.
 The Administrative and Executive Committees will be informed of the need to use contingency funds as far in advance as possible. - Across-the-board salary increases for all employees are unsustainable at this time.